-1. What is something that students at your school do impulsively?
+1. What is something that students at your school often do impulsively?
 2. What are areas in your life that you'd like to be less impulsive?

+Brain Quiz!

-1. The part of the brain that seeks novel pleasure is called the:
+- 1. The part of the brain that seeks novel pleasure is called the:

 - a.
 Frontal Lobe

 - b.
 The Brake

 - c.
 Nucleus Accumbens

 - d.
 Brain Stem

-2. What research study was used to study impulse control?
+- 2. What research study was used to study impulse control?

 - a.
 Pavlov's Dog

 - b.
 The Coffemaker Experiment

 - c.
 Once Upon a Dream

 - d.
 The Marshmallow Test

-3. How does substance abuse contribute to poor impulse control?
+- 3. How does substance abuse contribute to poor impulse control?

 - 4. Self-control Techniques include all of the following EXCEPT:

 - a.
 Brainstorming

 - b.
 Immediately Acting on the Urge

 - c.
 Deep Breathing

 - d.
 Distracting Yourself

 - e.
 Taking a Time out

-- 5. C hildren who can delay gratification . . .
+- 5. Children who can delay gratification . . .

 - a.
 Show more self-control

 - b.
 Are more self-reliant and confident

 - c.
 Are less likely to use drugs

 - d.
 All of the Above

-Activity #1 Write About It:

-Self-Control is a predictor of future success.
-Imagine that you are 25 years old.
-What is your life like?
-Write a letter to your teenage self, listing all the ways that self-control helped you to enjoy the life that you are living now.
+Activity #1 Write About It: Self-Control is a predictor of future success.
+Imagine that you are 25 years of r to your teenage self, lis ing all the ways that s self-control helped rears old.
+What is yo I you to enjoy the li g